Integrating Network and Attack Graphs for Service-Centric Impact Analysis: Case Study

+To ground the analysis in a realistic rather than synthetic network structure, we chose a formerly operational fiber-optic based network topology with partial radio link redundancy.
+The topology, shown in the bottom layer of Fig.~\ref{fig:network_graph}, represents a critical infrastructure backbone covering a large geographic area.
+Although we chose a real-world network, any network of similar scale and structure would have been suitable for demonstrating the applicability of our modelling approach.

-In order to make our experimental cyberattack case realistic, we chose a network representing what used to be a real-world infrastructure network, shown in the bottom layer in Figure~\ref{fig:network_graph}.
-To simulate possible attacks on the services of this network, we used a realistic attack graph that represents vulnerabilities found in a multi-cloud enterprise network originally presented in~\cite{stergiopoulos2022automatic}.
-To combine the attack graph with the network graph, as a first step, we group the attack states by the affected services as presented in \cite{stergiopoulos2022automatic}.
+To simulate possible attacks on the services of this network, we used an attack graph that represents vulnerabilities found in a multi-cloud enterprise network originally presented in~\cite{stergiopoulos2022automatic}.
+Although the vulnerabilities of the attack graph are no longer relevant in today's cybersecurity context, our model itself remains valid as, e.g. CVSS has always derived exploitability and impact scores for the vulnerabilities.
+Most importantly, using vulnerabilities already analysed and presented in the literature makes it easier to compare the results.

+To combine the attack graph with the network graph, as a first step, we grouped the attack states by the affected services as presented in \cite{stergiopoulos2022automatic}.
 For each of the services, we selected a representative node in the network graph.
-The grouping of vulnerabilities in services and the grouping of services to the selected network nodes is listed in Table~\ref{tab:grouping_attack_states} and shown in the top layer in Figure~\ref{fig:network_graph}.
+This mimics the situation in which the software is installed in the network's systems (nodes), and an expert creates the attack graph based on the network's vulnerabilities.
+The grouping of attack states in services and mapping of services to the selected network nodes is listed in Table~\ref{tab:grouping_attack_states} and is shown in the top layer in Fig.~\ref{fig:network_graph}.

-The attack graph, as well as the grouped network nodes, are depicted in Figure~\ref{fig:attack_graph}.
-It consists of 18 states (start, end and 16 attack states), 9 possible attack paths from start to end, and a total of 14 distinct exploitable vulnerabilities.
+The attack graph, as well as the grouping of attack states in the network nodes, are depicted in Fig.~\ref{fig:attack_graph}.
+The attack graph consists of 18 states (start, end, and 16 attack states), 9 possible attack paths from start to end, and a total of 14 distinct exploitable vulnerabilities.
 Each vulnerability is represented by one or several directed edges in the attack graph and has both an impact value and an exploitability value calculated using CVSS.
 The computational methodology for these values is presented in~\cite{kuikka2024networkmodelling} and follows the guidelines shown in~\cite{Scoring}.
-The list of vulnerabilities, their impact values, exploitability, and their corresponding attack vectors in the attack graph can be seen in Table~\ref{tab:vulnerabilities}.
+The list of vulnerabilities, their impact values, exploitability, and their corresponding edges in the attack graph are presented in Table~\ref{tab:vulnerabilities}.